emilyeserven/emilyeserven.github.io/_flexfolio/projects/dam.md

 1. Someone might want to link to a specific resource they want to keep track of
 2. Someone might want to navigate the app using their browser's native forward and back buttons

 Adding them in a way that was scalable was not difficult, although there are certainly ways that the current solution could be optimized.
+For instance, the URL for individual assets will use a unique identifier to pull information relating to that specific asset.
+Right now, that unique identifier is the asset's array index in the JSON file that all the app data is held.
+Since array indices are only numbers, it doesn't allow for easily human-readable URLs to be used.
+I see this as a serious UX weak point, and would like URLs to be generated from a string that uses information in the asset name instead.

 ## Higher Complexity (Wishlist)